Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Introduction.

 The Regional Mathematical Olympiad (RMO) is the second of a series of math tests held in India, which all leads up to participation in the International Mathematical Olympiad (IMO).

 Our inspiration stems from \href{https://www.isical.ac.in/~rmo/papers/rmo/rmo-1991.pdf}{RMO 1991} Problem 8 -

-\textit{The 64 squares of an 8 × 8 chessboard are filled with positive integers in such a way that each integer is the average of the integers on the neighbouring squares.
-(Two squares are neighbours if they share a common edge or a common vertex.
-Thus a square can have 8, 5 or 3 neighbours depending on its position).
+\textit{The 64 squares of an 8 × 8 chessboard are filled with positive integers in such a way that each integer is the average of the integers on the neighboring squares.
+(Two squares are neighbors if they share a common edge or a common vertex.
+Thus a square can have 8, 5 or 3 neighbors depending on its position).
 Show that all the 64 integer entries are in fact equal.}

-\textbf{Brief Solution}: \textit{Any given entry must lie in between the smallest and largest entries of its neighbours.
+\textbf{Brief Solution}: \textit{Any given entry must lie in between the smallest and largest entries of its neighbors.
 Thus, the largest entry on the board must be surrounded by identical entries.
 This forces all entries to be equal.}

-While this has a surprisingly bleak answer, a small modification to the criterion might not be so!
-This is the analogue we explore in this paper:
+While this has a surprisingly mundane answer, a small modification to the criterion might not be so!
+This is the analog we explore in this paper:

-\textit{An $n \times n$ chessboard for $n \geq 3$, with each square bearing an integer, is said to have the \textbf{neighbour-sum} property if each number is the sum of the numbers on the neighbouring squares (Such a collection of elements is called a \textbf{solution}).
-Two squares are neighbours if they share a common edge or a common vertex.
-A chessboard with all squares bearing the number zero is said to be a \textbf{trivial} solution.}
+\textit{An $n \times n$ chessboard for $n \geq 3$, with each square bearing an integer, is said to be a \textbf{solution} to the neighbor sum problem if each number is the sum of the numbers on the neighboring squares.
+Two squares are neighbors if they share a common edge or a common vertex.\footnote{This definition of a \textit{neighborhood} is referred to as the Moore neighborhood.
+Often in network analysis and cellular automata problems, people consider neighborhoods to be restricted to squares that share an edge\textemdash which is called a Neumann neighborhood and seen in the context of the problem later.} A chessboard with all squares bearing the number zero is said to be a \textbf{trivial} solution.
+How many such non-trivial solutions exist for a chessboard of given size $n\times n$?}